-Below we explain the elements and penalties of elder abuse under california criminal law.
+Below I explain the elements and penalties of elder abuse under California criminal law.

 Because senior citizens are particularly vulnerable to harmful or offensive acts by others, and may be helpless or unaware of how to report criminal conduct, Penal Code 368 was promulgated to offer special protection and severe penalties for those who commit such crimes against the elderly.

 - Physical abuse including any kind of physical injuries or sexual abuse, neglect or abandonment

 - Emotional abuse such as bullying, making threats of physical harm or comments that are belittling, degrading, racist or otherwise offensive

 - Financial abuse or theft or fraud in stealing or gaining access to assets

 Every criminal offense has certain elements, each one of which requires the prosecution or DA to prove beyond a reasonable doubt.